tdunkley/Telco-Customer-Churn/README.md

 **Download** *Git* from [Git for Windows](https://gitforwindows.org) and **install it**.

-## Using Clustering of NBA Players
+## Using Telco Customer Churn

-To use Clustering of NBA Players, follow the appropriate instructions here:
+To use Telco Customer Churn, follow the appropriate instructions here:

 [Git Commands](https://education.github.com/git-cheat-sheet-education.pdf)

-## Contributing to Clustering of NBA Players
+## Contributing to Telco Customer Churn
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to Clustering of NBA Players, follow these steps:
+To contribute to Telco Customer Churn, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.